StonedEdge/Retro-Lite-CM4-Dock/README.md

 3) **Game mode**
    - Shows a combined image of the game being played on launch of any game
    - Cycle through 5 different metadata views via the push button attached to the docking station.
 These are:

          a) Combined vector image of wheel and screenshot

          b) Official game boxart

          c) A randomized vector image of the real hardware the game could be played on.
-Includes all variants of every console (continuously updated)
+Includes all variants of every console (shoutouts to Ampersand for providing the high quality vectors!)

          d) A small video of the gameplay of the game

          e) A description of the game, which scrolls vertically along the display

          f) Other metadata, including rating, release date, developer, publisher, genre & # players

 # Installation